Moortidevi Award: Selection process

 Only the work of a living author, published at least one year and at the most ten years before the relevant award year, is considered.
 The Selection Committee is free to consider any other works besides the proposals submitted to it.
 No award may be declared for a year if the selection committee does not find any work measuring up to the required standard.
 The nominations for the award are received from several literary experts, teachers, critics, universities, and numerous literary and language associations.
 Every three years, an advisory committee is constituted for each of the languages.
 Each committee consists of three literary critics and scholars of their respective languages.

 The Selection Board consists of between seven and eleven members of "high repute and integrity".
 Each member is part of the committee for a term of three years which can also be extended further for two more terms at most.
 The recommendations of all language advisory committees are evaluated by the board based on complete or partial translations of the selected writings of the proposed writers into Hindi or English.

 Recipients

+Moortidevi recipients by language

+Out of twenty-three eligible languages, the award has been presented for works in ten languages.
+The 31 Moortidevi awardees from 1983 to 2019 wrote in the following languages: